 Here is an example unit test which explicitly tests the core implementation logic of this application – “Calculating the current balance” implemented as a set of Spark RDD operations (Processing data with Spark as above).
 It uses ScalaTest’s

 GivenWhenThen trait for BDD style annotations and reporting.

 The test is calling the function

 CalculateCurrentBalance.
 All this function does is use Spark to sum transaction amounts from an input data source.
 The data is read from a CSV file (with mock data), and built into a Cassandra RDD.
 The results do need to be saved back into the table – we can assert against it directly.
-Note that this test does not rely on Cassandra at all.
-In fact we have consciously isolated the application logic from the data ingest and save.
+Note that this test does not rely on a live Cassandra instance at all.
+We have isolated the application logic from the parts where the data is ingested and saved.
 As a result this test will be fast to execute and does not have any external dependencies.

 This is a good way of testing our core Spark code directly, but what about the Cassandra code?